|

 called in others to do official duties.
 In 1922 a

-fulltime pastor, Rev. Ernest Hansell was called
+fulltime pastor, Rev. Ernest G. Hansell was called

 to assist Aberhart in the work and perform the official pastoral